 When a check is returned unpaid (i.e., checks returned for insufficient funds, stop payment, or closed accounts) to the depositary with which the check was originally deposited, the depositary will create a return item adjustment in OTCnet.

-The Federal agency whose ALC has been charged in error should contact the depositary to request from the Fiscal Service OTC Customer Support the appropriate ACR Form by email to correct the debit (see Contacts).
+The federal agency whose ALC has been charged in error should contact the depositary to request from Fiscal Service OTC Customer Support the appropriate ACR Request Form by email to correct the debit (see Contacts).

-For any corrections that cannot be made in OTCnet, the ACR Form should be used.
+For any corrections that cannot be made in OTCnet, the ACR Request Form should be used.

-When a replacement cannot be obtained without an Agreement of Indemnity, the Federal agency should request an Agreement of Indemnity from the Fiscal Service.
+When a replacement cannot be obtained without an Agreement of Indemnity, the federal agency should request an Agreement of Indemnity from Fiscal Service.

-Direct general inquiries concerning the ACR Form to:
+Direct general inquiries concerning the ACR Request Form to:

 Direct inquiries concerning Agreements of Indemnity in connection with the replacement of checks to:

 Department of the Treasury

 Financial Management Division